The Fall (2006 film)

-The Fall is a 2006 adventure fantasy film directed and co-written by Tarsem Singh and starring Lee Pace, Catinca Untaru, and Justine Waddell.
-It is based on the screenplay of the 1981 Bulgarian film Yo Ho Ho by Valeri Petrov.
-Its costume design is by Eiko Ishioka.
-The film was released to theaters in America and the UK in 2008 and earned $3.7 million worldwide.
+The Fall is a 2006 adventure fantasy film produced, co-written, and directed by Tarsem, and starring Lee Pace, Catinca Untaru, and Justine Waddell.
+It is based on the 1981 Bulgarian film Yo Ho Ho written by Valeri Petrov and directed by Zako Heskiya.
+The film centers on a young girl (Untaru) who meets a stuntman (Pace) at the hospital they are both staying at, with the latter telling her a fantastic tale involving a group of heroes seeking revenge on an evil ruler.

+Presented by David Fincher and Spike Jonze, the film premiered at the 2006 Toronto International Film Festival, before being released in the United States on 9 May 2008, and the United Kingdom on 3 October 2008.
+In the years since its release, the film has become noteworthy for its lack of distribution and absence from any streaming platforms, with Singh having worked to find distributors to re-release the film worldwide.
+In July 2024, streaming service Mubi announced their acquisition of select distribution rights to a 4K restoration of the film, which premiered at the Locarno Film Festival before streaming on Mubi on 27 September 2024.

 Plot

-In 1915 Los Angeles, stuntman Roy Walker is hospitalized, bedridden and paralyzed (possibly permanently) after jumping off a bridge for a stunt in his first film.
-He meets Alexandria, a young Romanian-born patient in the hospital who is recovering from a broken arm, and begins to tell her a story about her namesake, Alexander the Great.
-Alexandria is told she has to leave, but Roy promises to tell her an epic tale if she returns the next day.
+In 1915 Los Angeles, stuntman Roy Walker is hospitalized, bedridden and paralyzed (possibly permanently) after jumping off a bridge for a stunt for a film.
+He meets Alexandria, a young Romanian-born patient in the hospital who is recovering from a broken arm, and tells her a story about her namesake, Alexander the Great.
+Roy promises to tell her an epic tale if she returns the next day.

 The next morning, as Roy spins his tale of fantasy, Alexandria's imagination brings his characters to life.
-Roy's tale is about five heroes: a silent Indian warrior, a muscular ex-slave named Otta Benga, an Italian explosives expert called Luigi, Charles Darwin and his pet monkey, Wallace, and a masked swashbuckling bandit.
-An evil ruler named Governor Odious has committed an offense against each of the five, and they all seek revenge.
-The heroes are later joined by a sixth hero, a mystic.
+Roy's tale is about five heroes: a silent Indian warrior, a bow and arrow-wielding ex-slave named Otta Benga, Italian explosives expert Luigi, Charles Darwin alongside a pet monkey named Wallace, and a masked swashbuckling bandit.
+The evil ruler Governor Odious has committed an offense against each of the five, and they all seek revenge.
+They are later joined by a sixth hero, a mystic.

-Alexandria vividly imagines her friends and people around her appearing as the characters in Roy's story.
-Although Roy develops affection for Alexandria, he also has an ulterior motive: to trick her into stealing morphine from the hospital pharmacy.
+Alexandria vividly imagines people around her appearing as the characters in Roy's story.
+Although Roy develops affection for Alexandria, he has an ulterior motive: to trick her into stealing morphine from the hospital pharmacy.
 Roy intends to use the morphine to commit suicide because the woman he loves has left him for the actor for whom he provided the stunt footage.
-However, Alexandria returns with only three pills.
-Roy asks what happened to the rest of the pills in the bottle, and Alexandria says she threw all but three of them down the toilet, having mistaken the "E" on the piece of paper Roy gave her for a "3".
-The stories become a collaborative tale to which Alexandria also contributes.
-Alexandria herself becomes a character: while Roy is the masked bandit, she is his daughter.
+However, Alexandria brings him only three pills; she threw away the rest, having mistaken the "E" Roy wrote in "morphine" for a "3".
+The story becomes a collaborative tale to which Alexandria also contributes.
+The masked bandit, whom Roy intended to represent Alexandria's late father, becomes Roy, and Alexandria is his daughter.